-- 410 as opposed to a structured survey; thus, further qualitative data analysis is beyond the scope of this project.
-Table S1 summarizes a variety of student reflections related to the SLOs and their experiences with the VFT overall.
-Prominent themes from the students' final reflections include: - 1.
-Students gained a sense for the challenges associated with all aspects of fieldwork.
-For example, they identified notetaking as an aspect of fieldwork they had not previously realized was important or difficult. - 415
+Table S1 summarizes a variety of student reflections related to the Student Learning Outcomes and their experiences with the VFT overall.
+We focused on feedback related to why students did or did not like the VFT, what was challenging and how challenges were overcome, and achievement of the project SLOs.
+Prominent themes from the student's final reflections include:

-- 2. Students appreciated the opportunity to apply what they had learned in class to a real-world, imperfect situation with natural variation. - 3.
-Students reported that they learned how to form hypotheses about sedimentary environments, and revise their hypotheses based on additional information and collaboration. - 4.
+- 1. Students gained a sense for the challenges associated with all aspects of fieldwork.
+For example, they identified note-taking as an aspect of fieldwork they had not previously realized was important or difficult. - 2.
+Students appreciated the opportunity to apply what they had learned in class to a real-world, imperfect situation with natural variation. - Students reported that they learned how to form hypotheses about sedimentary environments, and revise their hypotheses based on additional information and collaboration. - 4.
 Students noted how important collaboration was in solving problems, and that teamwork was useful even when challenging.